oda-hub/doc-handbook/README.md

 * on github check assigned issues, reviews, pull requests (this is all reflected in notifications, and other fields in the github page header)
 * communicate by mattermost and slack

+## About review order

-Note that if the PR is not draft, someone will need to select reviewers.
-If the PR is made by internal developer, only this developer will select reviewers.
-The PR is made by external developer - any relevant internal developer will select the reviewers.
+* Note that if the PR is not draft, someone will need to select reviewers.
+* If the PR is made by an internal developer, only this developer will select the first reviewers.
+Other internal developers may suggest new reviewers.
+* If The PR is made by an external developer - any relevant internal developer will select the reviewers.

-Until PR review is requested, review is not expected to follow.
+* Until PR review is requested, review is not expected to follow.
 Some comments on in-progress code may be made, but with caution.

-It may happen that PR by internal reviewer is not draft, but review is not requested.
+* It may happen that PR by  aninternal reviewer is not in a draft state, but review is not requested.
 This intermediate stage awaits action from the internal developer.
-It's best not to keep PR in this form, since it's a bit ambigious.
+It's best not to keep PR in this form, since it's a bit ambiguous.

 ## Branches, Versions, Releases